-The dining table can sit four people, but it’s more comfortable if two people sit at the table and the other two sit on the bench across the narrow aisle.
+The dining table can seat four people, but it’s more comfortable if two people sit at the table and the other two sit on the bench across the narrow aisle.
 There are four cup holders and several small shelving areas to keep containers and other small items from sliding around.

 The bathroom is equipped with a shower and toilet, which are hooked up to a water tank in the campervan or an external water source.
-There is a shower curtain and two small shelves for toiletries.
+There are a shower curtain and two small shelves for toiletries.
 Although the bathroom is small (wide and tall people may find it tight), it’s completely functional and also has a sink and a small trashcan.

 The camper has two sleeping areas that fit two adults comfortably each.
 One is above the driver’s cab, which expands by 1.5ft to produce extra sleeping room.
 Even though Chris is 6’1″ tall (185cm) with broad shoulders, we were both able to sleep next to each other comfortably with room to spare.
 The second sleeping area is made by converting the dining table in the main area.
-There is privacy curtain that separates the two sleeping areas.
+There is a privacy curtain that separates the two sleeping areas.